The best women’s hiking sandals 2023: for comfortable summer adventures

 Keen UneekShandalPolyester braided cord upper, lightweight PU midsole, rubber outsoleIdeal for walking on paths and non-technical trails, and great for water sports

-How to choose the best women's hiking sandals
+How to choose the best hiking sandals

 Hiking sandals come in leather, fabric, rubber – and even neoprene.
 Before you buy a new pair, have a think about where you’ll wear them.
 Leather straps tend to be long-lasting, good-looking and mould nicely to your feet, but they are slower to dry, and will need some care to avoid cracking or splitting over time.
 Fabric straps are light, breathable and reasonably rugged – great for hiking and camping.
 If you’d like to go rock pooling or even swim in your sandals, look for a quick-drying aquatic pair designed using webbing or neoprene materials.
-While chunky granny sandals may be having a bit of a fashion moment, it’s still worth picking a pair of the best women's walking sandals are smart enough to wear off the trails as well as on, in order to get a good amount of wear out of your purchase all year long.
+While chunky granny sandals may be having a bit of a fashion moment, it’s still worth picking a pair of the best hiking sandals are smart enough to wear off the trails as well as on, in order to get a good amount of wear out of your purchase all year long.
 If you want a versatile, wear-anywhere sandal, look for leather finishes and neutral hues that’ll work in the city as well as in the country.

 Sandal or shandal?